re-Isearch/re-Isearch/docs/README.md

 The most important work is probably the [handbook](./re-Isearch-Handbook.pdf)

+For a quick introduction to the design see the [design document](./re-Isearch-Design.pdf)

 This project was funded through the NGI0 Discovery Fund, a fund established by NLnet with financial support from the European Commission's Next Generation Internet programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 825322.